Why search Answers?

 sales in the last year example.
 This search returns matches based on existing Answers (charts, headlines, and tables) and Pinboards:

 When you select an existing Answer artifact from the list by clicking it, you can see what it is.
+ThoughtSpot automatically selects the first result in the search, and opens the Details panel.
 If it is a chart, the results list reports the type of chart (Column, Bar, Line, and so on).
 The results list also includes all relevant Headlines and Tables.

 Additionally, the interface exposes these details: